Safety

 Georgia DOT reminds everyone that roadway work zones are hazardous for workers and for the public.
 In fact, most work zone fatalities are drivers or passengers.
 Whether you work in an office or on the roadways, everyone deserves to get home safely.
 Please remember to practice safe driving when traveling through work zones.

 National Work Zone Awareness Week is an annual campaign held at the start of the construction season to encourage safe driving through highway work zones.
-The 2024 theme — Work Zones are temporary.
-Actions behind the wheel can last forever. — reminds drivers to slow down and stay focused while approaching and passing through a roadway work zone.
+The 2025 theme — Respect the Zone So We Can All Get Home — reminds drivers to slow down and stay focused while approaching and passing through a roadway work zone.

 Untitled 1